DataSketches/sketches-misc/README.md

 does not have unit tests, and was never intended to survive the original objectives.
 Nonetheless, some folks have found it useful.
 If you find it useful, go for it.

+This project may not build due to being out-of-sync with the released versions of other DataSketches repositories.
+This is a temporary condition, so please be patient :) .
+You may have better luck if you build this and the dependent repository snapshot together.

 ### [Memory Performance Experiments](https://github.com/DataSketches/sketches-misc/blob/master/docs/MemoryPerformance.md)

 ### "sketch" Command Line Capability